-But as most House Democrats barrel toward impeachment, some of the remaining holdouts are still warning party leaders that the effort could backfire at the polls next year.
+But as most House Democrats barrel toward impeachment, some of the holdouts are still warning party leaders that the effort could backfire at the polls next year.

 “I want to do what’s right.
-I don’t want to tear the country apart,” Rep. Jeff Van Drew (D-N.J.) told reporters after leaving the closed-door meeting his fellow Democrats, where Pelosi made her earth-moving impeachment announcement.
+I don’t want to tear the country apart,” Rep. Jeff Van Drew (D-N.J.) told reporters after leaving the closed-door meeting with his fellow Democrats, where Pelosi made her earth-moving impeachment announcement.
 “I don’t know that everybody realizes how strongly people are on both sides of the issue.”

 Van Drew also fears that just launching an impeachment inquiry could further diminish America on the international stage, where foreign leaders have already felt emboldened to openly dismiss and challenge the United States.

 “People look at you as weaker when you go through this type of internal process,” Van Drew said.

 Other moderate Democrats worry their party’s leaders are too tuned into the progressive voices on MSNBC and the 2020 campaign trail than they are to voters in the swing districts who, they say, were pivotal in winning back the house.